Econ Market Research

 • Risk of Brand Dilution

 The potential of dilution is perhaps one of the greatest challenges when it comes to brand licensing market.
 Licensing to too many licensees or a third party with values and standards of quality unrelated to that brand could mean harming the image of the brand.
 If consumers start to associate the licensed products with low quality or irrelevant categories, then the brand value is going to be affected.
-The licensors have to ensure that there are rigorous selection criteria for licensees and that the quality standards are monitored closely so that the brand's integrity is maintained.
-The balance between broadening a brand's reach and protecting its identity is critical for long-term success.
+The licensors have to ensure that there are rigorous selection criteria for licensees and that the quality standards are monitored closely so that the brand',s integrity is maintained.
+The balance between broadening a brand',s reach and protecting its identity is critical for long-term success.

 • Dependence on Licensee Performance